SylviaOne/Repo-hub/README.md

-## A Skeleton walked into a bar he said I need a beer and a mop
+## When is a door not a door?
+When it's ajar.